Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/Usage/java.md

     order: 3
 ---

+Full API docs can be found on the [client SDK project page](https://github.com/Mapepire-IBMi/mapepire-java), but the basics are summarized here.

 Using DB2 for IBM i with Java is now easy with the help of the `mapepire-java` client SDK.
 To get started, install the package with `maven`.
 Make sure to install the latest version from [Maven Central](https://central.sonatype.com/artifact/io.github.mapepire-ibmi/mapepire-sdk).

 ```xml